 In the security model, a privilege specifies the level of access that is required to perform a job, solve a problem, or complete an assignment.
 Privileges can be assigned directly to roles, however we recommend that you only assign duties to roles.
 This is so that the privileges are first grouped together into a duty, which makes it easier maintenance.

 A privilege contains permissions to individual application objects, such as user interface elements and tables.
 For example, the Cancel payments privilege contains permissions to the menu items, fields, and tables that are required to cancel payments.

 By default, privileges are provided for all features in Finance and Operations.
 The administrator can modify the permissions that are associated with a privilege, or create new privileges.

-Each function in Finance and Operations, such as a form or a service, is accessed through an entry point.
+Each function, such as a form or a service, is accessed through an entry point.
 Menu items, web content items, and service operations are referred to collectively as entry points.

-In the security model for Finance and Operations, permissions group the securable objects and access levels that are required to run a function.
+In the security model, permissions group the securable objects and access levels that are required to run a function.
 This includes any tables, fields, forms, or server side methods that are accessed through the entry point.